 7. Collage Kite

 Create a collage kite by gluing various paper cutouts onto the main body.
 It’s a fun way for kids to experiment with different textures and colors.
+This project is a great addition to our fun fall crafts for preschoolers.

 8. Geometric Shape Kite

 Craft a kite with geometric shapes like triangles and squares.
 These geometric shape kites are both educational and fun to design.
+You can find more inspiration in our triangle craft ideas for preschoolers.

 9. Pasta Noodle Kite